logicplace/pm-dev-docs/hardware/README.md

 Little-endian 8-bit model 3 S1C88V20 (aka E0C88V20) clocked 4.00 MHz.
 This is a S1C88 family chip, potentially customized for Nintendo (as there is no public documentation for the V20).

-It has both 8-bit and 16-bit register as well as 8-bit page registers for extended addressing.
+It has both 8-bit and 16-bit registers as well as 8-bit page registers for extended addressing.

 External bus with 21 bits for address & 8 bits for data.